Templates & Guides

 Find out here in our handy guide whether you should be submitting a tax return/self assessment…

 If you pay your employees expenses or provide any benefits, it's likely you will need to complete a P11D.

 This P11D questionnaire will help you determine whether you need to complete one or not.

 With each year that passes, there are more things to consider when completing your self assessment.
 We’ve put together this questionnaire to help bring together all the information you’ll need.

 Want to keep you own records?

-Simply fill in the income and expenditure tabs on this excel spreadsheet and it will automatically populate a income and expenditure report to show your profit.
+Simply fill in the income and expenditure tabs on this excel spreadsheet and it will automatically populate an income and expenditure report to show your profit.

 Do you use your car for work?

-Whether you are a business owner or employee, HMRC allow you to claim 45 pence per mile for the first 10,000 business miles and 25 pence thereafter (annually April 6 – April 5).
+Whether you are a business owner, or employee, HMRC allow you to claim 45p per mile, for the first 10,000 business miles and 25p thereafter (annually April 6 – April 5).
 Use our mileage form to keep track of your mileage to ensure you claim back the right amount.

 When you take on a new employee, it’s vital to get all their personal information before the payroll can be run.
 Give our starter form to your new employees, to ensure that all relevant information is captured.